2-con/JXNet/README.md

 An experiment-oriented API using JNP and the JAX ecosystem, unlike NetFlash, NetLab aims to provide an easier way to experiment and configure tests by providing additional features and scaling back some features.
 NetLab encourage the use of custom implimentations as long as it follows strict guidelines on how to design such implimentations.

 **Built-in Procedures:**
+- Compile
+- Train
+- Evaluate
+- Values
-- Track (gradients and params)
+- Track Layers
-- Ablate

 ---

 ### Additional Features ⚒️
 Aside from APIs and layers, JXNet also contains other features that could aid in your project or experiment.

 #### Arraytools
-Tools for dealing with tensors and lists in python.
-While not as extensive as NumPy or JNP, it is still quite useful for custom implimentations.
+Tools for dealing with arrays and lists in python.
+While not as extensive as NumPy or JNP, it is still quite useful for some non-vectorized models.

 #### Utility
-General-use functions including wrappers and iterators.
+Functions for time-related visualization and measurement.

 #### Visual
-Functions used to display and visualize JXNet objects useful for debugging.
+Functions used to display and visualize Python datatypes and JXNet objects, useful for debugging.

 ---
 ### Regressors

 JXNet's regression models provide a diverse set of tools for predicting continuous values.
 These models are self-contained and easy to use, making them ideal for understanding the fundamentals of curve fitting and trend analysis.

-- Linear Regression
+- Linear
-- Polynomial Regression
+- Polynomial
-- Logistic Regression
+- Logistic
+- Power
+- Exponential
+- Logarithmic

 ---
 ### Classifiers